Email Communication Security: A Summary of Data Encryption Techniques

 Command Description

-JSON.stringify() Converts a JavaScript object or value to a JSON string.
+JSON.stringify() Translates a JavaScript value or object into a JSON string.

-Explaining the Email Encryption and Decryption Process
+Describe the Process of Email Encryption and Decryption

 Backend Scripting with Python